CCIE vs CCDE is probably one of the most frequently asked questions by networking experts.

 Which routing protocol would you choose?
 More importantly, do not forget that they have two data centers.

-Architecture understood the applications and the systems, all of which the business needs.
-The business also needs the interactions those systems have with each other at the conceptual level.
 The designer will translate those requirements to technical requirements.
 After that, the designer will find the best technologies for these requirements.

 CCIE as an operational task will translate these technical requirements and technologies to low-level configuration state.